 3. Avoiding any weak links across the chain

 Standardization also requires a more general approach to specific situations.
-By standardizing processes and information, the dependence on individuals, departments or suppliers is reduced.
+By standardizing processes and information, the dependence on individuals, departments, or suppliers is reduced.
 This makes the organization less vulnerable to mistakes by these separate components in the overall chain.

 4. Certainty in quality and processes

-5. Promoting synergetic partnerships
+5. Promoting strategic and synchronized partnerships

 Director Product Management